NicolaiRidani/django-cms/docs/core-principals/internationalisation/multiple-languages.rst

 ##################

 If you used the `django CMS installer <https://github.com/nephila/djangocms-installer>`_ to start your project, you'll find that it's already set up for serving multilingual content.
-Our :ref:`installation` guide also does the same.
+Our :ref:`gettingstarted-create-new-project` guide also does the same.

 This guide specifically describes the steps required to enable multilingual support, in case you need to it manually.